dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 - [Source](https://medium.com/dfinity/how-ckbtc-solves-the-dilemma-of-blockchain-bridges-ee8e0b72ee59#f847)
 - [Source](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading)

-### Where and how can I see the transactions for ckBTC transactions?
+### How can I view the entire history of ckBTC transactions?

 You can view the transactions for ckBTC or BTC on the Internet Computer through the Internet Computer Dashboard.